Haiderrjan/Haiderrjan/README.md

 -  Currently self-learning  development technologies like: Javascript, NodeJs, ExpressJs
 - 📚 Currently learning: Fullstack develepment front-end and back-end.
-- 🚀 Future goals: To make cool projects and learn more technologies !
+- 🚀 Future goals: To make cool projects and maybe a game engine in the future and learn more technologies !
 - 🎮 Fun Fact: An avid Gamer and loves fictional books !

 #